 Imagine the situation: you browse your Amazon S3 bucket and suddenly discover that some files are missing.
-Since Amazon S3 offers high durability, it leaves almost no chance to these files to disappear due to a system failure or disaster.
+Since Amazon S3 offers high durability, it leaves almost no chance for these files to disappear due to a system failure or disaster.
 Apparently, they were deleted by a user.
 How to find out who did that?

-Amazon S3 bucket logging can help you to investigate the issue.
+Amazon S3 bucket logging can help you investigate the issue.
 This article will guide you through the S3 bucket logging configuration process.

 Important: Bucket Logging should be enabled before the issue occurred to work as described.

 Amazon S3 bucket logging provides detailed information on object requests and requesters even if they use your root account.
 First, let’s enable logging:

 - On Amazon S3 Console choose the bucket to enable logging

 - Right-click on the bucket and choose Properties

 - Check Enable box, choose Target Bucket and Target Prefix